Fees and Insurance

-Carefully Consider Why YOU MIGHT NOT Want to Use Insurance: Today's insurance market is a complex place to do business, whether you are a carrier, a provider like Family Psychological Services, or a beneficiary, like you.
+Carefully Consider Why You Might NOT Want to Use Insurance: Today's insurance market is a complex place to do business, whether you are a carrier, a provider like Family Psychological Services, or a covered life, like you.
 Historically in Kansas, insurance carriers were regulated closely by a powerful insurance commissioner who took seriously consumer protection and advocacy.
-As the political winds have shifted, consumers look closely at their insurance benefits, particularly when used in the highly sensitive area of psychotherapy and psychoharmacology.
+As the political winds have shifted that is no longer true, and consumers should look closely at their insurance benefits, particularly when used in the highly sensitive area of psychotherapy and psychoharmacology.

-Blue Cross Blue Shield of Kansas and Medical Records Auditing.
-The largest insurer in Kansas, Topeka-based Blue Cross and Blue Shield of Kansas requires full access to members Protected Health Information (PHI) record in order to determine “medical necessity” for treatment.
-This means that your psychiatric records may be turned over to a company called Verisk for review and auditing.
-While BCBS follows HIPAA requirements in exempting the “psychotherapy note,” which contains the most private process notes from your psychotherapy, a great deal of information exists there that is required to define medical necessity.
-Though this has only happened to us on rare occasions, it is possible that the insurance carrier, its sub corporation New Directions or Verisk will request more information about your case than you feel comfortable revealing.
-While BCBS of Kansas holds that this is not a change of policy and all members were signed on to it, the implementation prior to January 1, 2016 required only a routine treatment plan be submitted with goals and objectives.
-FPS has responded to this more extensive auditing procedure by making adjustments to our electronic medical record to both meet the requirements of BCBS and to protect sensitive patient data.
-You may also find that this level of note-taking intrudes into your session, but it is a necessary part of the process of insurance reimbursement.
-Electing not to file with insurance, greatly reduces the note-taking to meet needs outside of the therapeutic process.
+Auditing means that your psychiatric records may be reviewed by the insurer or a company designated by the insurer for to determine if diagnosis, treatment planning, the intensity of the treatment schedule, and the goals meet the insurer's definition of medical necessity.
+While insurers state that the follow HIPAA requirements in exempting the “psychotherapy note,” which contains the most private process notes from your psychotherapy, much of information that might exist there is required to demonstrate medical necessity.
+While uncommon, it is possible that the insurance carrier or its sub contractor will request more information about your case than you feel comfortable revealing, and you are not free to decline nor will you be notified of the audit.
+Since 2016, FPS responded to this implied scrutiny by purchasing an elaborate electronic medical record (EMR) to both meet the requirements of BCBS while protecting sensitive patient data.
+You may find that this level of note-taking intrudes into your session, but it is a necessary part of the process of insurance reimbursement.
+While most of our clients use their insurance benefits, some elect not to file with insurance, greatly reducing the note-taking to only that necessary to meet the needs of the treatment process.

 Security of Medical Records.
 All insurance companies are bound by federal HIPAA laws to protect your health records from improper release.
 However, a December, 17 2015 news story on NPR found that “Millions of private medical records have been hacked at large insurance companies like Anthem," a company which owns many of the BCBS companies around the United States (but does not own BCBS of Kansas or Kansas City).
-BCBS of Kansas and New Directions have a cyber security firm to assure your records are protected.
+Most insurance companies hire cyber security firms to assure your records are protected.
 However, Family Psychological Services, LLC cannot be responsible for any information once it is released to any insurance company or any use to which that company might submit it.
-We encourage you to learn more about your insurance company’s policies on these matters, by contacting them directly.

 Relationship (Marital) Therapy, Diagnosis, and Health Insurance Reimbursement: Critically Important Information.
-There is a long running issue with the validity of insurance reimbursement for relationship and sex therapy.
-Please review this section carefully if you are seeking these services.
 Insurance companies will NOT reimburse Family Psychological Services or any other provider for diagnostic codes dealing with relationship or sexual problems because these are not seen as "medically necessary."
-Services specifically for couples or sex therapy must be paid in cash.
-You are free to dispute this (we would) but it is what it is.
+Services specifically for couples or sex therapy must be paid in cash at a rate of $165 for 90 minutes.
+We do not do shorter sessions for couples.

-To improve outcomes for the identified individual client, insurance companies usually prefer to have family members involved in conjoint treatment and many require us to document family support in treatment plans, or explain why it is not being utilized.
-The Family Psychological Services staff strongly prefer to see clients with family members, particularly married or exclusive couples in which one partner has a mental health diagnosis.
+That said, to improve outcomes for the identified individual client, insurance companies often prefer to have family members involved in conjoint treatment.
+Our staff strongly prefer to include family members as needed, particularly married or exclusive couples in which one partner has a mental health diagnosis.
 This is not, however, martial or relationship therapy as defined by our professions.
 It is what is referred to as a "conjoint therapy process" intended to treat one of the partners for say, anxiety, ADHD, depression, bipolar disorder, etc. Partner participation can provide valuable treatment options, but the chart must be open on the identified and diagnosed client, the partner considered a "collateral" in that process, and the conjoint therapy must address the individual client's treatment goals.

 This is also true of divorce therapy that is not responding to a specific mental health concern.
-Many times children and adults are having significant mental health problems adjusting to the divorce.
-Those are reimbursable by insurance because we can demonstrate "medical necessity."
+Many times children and adults are having significant mental health problems adjusting to a divorce.
+Those services may be reimbursable by insurance because we can provide a diagnois and demonstrate medical necessity.
 However, coparenting therapy, supervised therapy with parent and child to reintegrate their relationship, and any forensic service related to divorce is NEVER reimbursable.
-If you just want to talk over your divorce and get ideas for coping, this is probably NOT reimbursable.
+Likewise, if you just want to talk over your divorce and get ideas for coping, this is a great idea, but probably NOT reimbursable.

 To be clear, this is not a policy of Family Psychological Services, but a requirement under all insurance company contracts.
-Any provider who is billing for a marital-only or sex therapy (as opposed to conjoint services for an identified and properly diagnosed client) is doing so in violation of his or her contract with your insurance carrier, potentially committing insurance fraud and subject to recoupment.
-Yes, we know they exist, but we are unwilling to fudge diagnosis to see anyone in a strictly marital therapy process.
-Please feel free to contact our office for more details and to determine if your situation would or would not be billable through insurance.
+Any provider who is billing for a marital-only or sex therapy (as opposed to conjoint services for an identified and properly diagnosed client) is doing so in violation of his or her contract with your insurance carrier, potentially committing insurance fraud and is subject to recoupment.
+Yes, we know those providers exist, but our office is unwilling to fudge a diagnosis to see anyone in a strictly marital therapy process.